Super Soft Cheese-Filled Rolls

 Step 3: Let the Dough Rise

-Shape the dough into a ball and place it in a lightly greased bowl.
-Cover with a clean towel or plastic wrap.
+Shape the kneaded dough into a ball and pop it into a bowl that’s been lightly greased.
+Cover the bowl with a clean kitchen towel or plastic wrap.

 Shaping and Filling the Rolls